Google engineering manager interview: the only post you'll need to read

 • "Given two words (beginWord and endWord), and a dictionary's word list, find the length of shortest transformation sequence from beginWord to endWord, such that: 1) Only one letter can be changed at a time and, 2) Each transformed word must exist in the word list."
 (Solution)

 • "Given a matrix of N rows and M columns.
 From m[i][j], we can move to m[i+1][j], if m[i+1][j] > m[i][j], or can move to m[i][j+1] if m[i][j+1] > m[i][j].
-The task is print longest path length if we start from (0, 0)."
+The task is to print the longest path length if we start from (0, 0)."
 (Solution)

 • "Given a robot cleaner in a room modeled as a grid.
 Each cell in the grid can be empty or blocked.
-The robot cleaner with 4 given APIs can move forward, turn left or turn right.
+The robot cleaner with 4 given APIs can move forward, turn left, or turn right.
 Each turn it made is 90 degrees.
 When it tries to move into a blocked cell, its bumper sensor detects the obstacle and it stays on the current cell.
 Design an algorithm to clean the entire room using only the 4 given APIs shown below."
 (Solution)

 2. Arrays / Strings (26%)